 Developer: Avalanche Studios

-Mad Max ultimately received average and above average reviews, so it’s not exactly among the best games ever made, but it is definitely another game that’s worth trying out if you’re a fan of post-apocalyptic stories and settings.
+Mad Max ultimately received average and above average reviews, so it’s not exactly among the best games ever made.
+Still, it is definitely another game that’s worth trying out if you’re a fan of post-apocalyptic stories and settings.

 Release date: October 4, 2011